Hanzarniwin40527436/Group-3/usecase/Usecase developer3.6.md

 USE CASE:
 CHARACTERISTIC INFORMATION
 Goal in Context
-View all the capital cities in the world organised by largest population to smallest.
+view the top N populated capital cities in a region  where N is provided by the user.

 Scope
-Extract all the capital cities from database and sort largest population to smallest.
+The top N populated capital cities in a region  where N is provided by the user.

 Level
 one of: Primary task

 Preconditions
-Can view all the capital cities in the world
+view the top N populated capital cities in a region

 Success End Condition
-View all the capital cities in the world organised by largest population to smallest.
+The top N populated capital cities in a region  where N is provided by the user.

 Failed End Condition
-Cannot sort largest population to smallest.
+User can not provide N.

 Primary Actor
 Developer 3

 Trigger
 Organization requires the reporting on the population information within 4 weeks, 4 developers are tasked with designing and implementing new system to allow easy access to population information.

 MAIN SUCCESS SCENARIO
 -designing and implementing.